 M340 is quite fine particled in its natural state and takes glazes very well, producing fine homogeneous surfaces.
-It is high in silica and will craze fewer glaze than our porcelain bodies.
-However its overall thermal expansion is still low and crazing is possible on M340 if a glaze is high in sodium (i.e. from soda feldspar or nepheline syenite) or is very low in silica or alumina (little clay or flint).
-As a general rule, unbalanced glazes containing high feldspar and little kaolin or flint are usually a problem.
-For functional ware we recommend you check glaze fit using a boiling water:ice water immersion test.
-Please contact Plainsman if you need help to adjust your glaze.
+It is high in silica and will craze fewer glazes porcelains.
+However crazing is possible if a glaze is high in sodium (i.e. from soda feldspar or nepheline syenite) or is very low in silica or alumina (little clay or silica).
+As a general rule, unbalanced glazes containing high feldspar and little kaolin or silica are usually a problem.
+For functional ware check glaze fit using a boiling water:ice water immersion test.

 Since M340 does contain some iron oxide, brightly colored glazes will tend be muted compared to porcelain.
 This can be handled by using a well fitted slip between body and glaze or opacifying the glaze more.